 Is sedation dentistry safe?

 There are risks involved with any type or level of anesthesia.
 However, sedation is very safe when administered by experienced dentists/anesthesiologists.
-It is important to note that certain patients with serious medical conditions should speak or require a visit to their medical doctor prior to getting sedation, being that they are of a greater risk for developing complications.
+It’s important to note that certain patients with serious medical conditions should contact their medical doctor prior to getting sedation, given their greater risk for developing complications.

 To see if you’re a good candidate for sedation dentistry, call the Center for Implant & Esthetic Dentistry today or schedule an appointment online.